sarhatabaot/messages-gradle-plugin/README.md

 # Usage

-Until we get approved on the gradle plugin portal, you should clone this repo, and install the plugin.
+Until we get approved on the gradle plugin portal, use jitpack as detailed below:

 build.gradle.kts: